Stanley (drinkware company)

 Stanley is an American brand of reusable food and beverage containers named after William Stanley Jr. who invented the first all-steel insulated vacuum bottle in 1913.
 Stanley was established in 1915.
-Stanley is a very popular beverage container among Generation Z.

-The Stanley brand has since been produced by several companies and is owned by Pacific Market International (PMI), a subsidiary of the The HAVI Group LP.
+The Stanley brand has since been produced by several companies and is owned by Pacific Market International (PMI), a subsidiary of The HAVI Group LP.
 Stanley is known for its steel thermos flasks, and since 2020, for its Stanley Quencher line of tumblers, also known as Stanley cups.